Emotion, Reason, and the Gap Between Us and Them

 Impact on the Larger Issues

 Even ordinary decisions often involve the dual-process brain, for example deciding between immediate gratification and the “greater good” of future consequences: now vs. later. fMRI experiments with such decisions reveal brain activity like that in the bridge and switch dilemmas.
-Decisions for immediate reward exhibit increased VMFPC activity that’s absent in the DLFPC-heavy decisions for delayed reward.
+Decisions for immediate reward exhibit increased VMPFC activity that’s absent in the DLPFC-heavy decisions for delayed reward.
 Similar fMRI results appear when people try to regulate their emotions, such as looking at pictures which typically elicit negative emotions while trying to apply a positive description of the pictured activity—in effect, reappraising the pictures.
 And similar brain activity appears when viewing pictures of racial out-groups (whites viewing pictures of black people, for example).

 Me vs. Us and Us vs. Them